 Be mindful of where you put your valuables

 The Insurance Information Institute (III) recommends keeping valuables away from areas that could be easily seen from outside the home and rearranging your furnishings in a way that seems less “inviting.”
 Simply remembering to close your curtains could work, too.
 Burglars go for areas they think hold all your valuables, like master bedrooms, according to Glenn Kurtzrock, a criminal defense attorney and former homicide prosecutor.
 He told us in our roundup of the best home security systems that “burglars don’t like to spend a lot of time in a house regardless of whether there’s a security system,” meaning they’ll go straight for the places they think hold all the fine jewelry and pricey electronics.
 Our suggestion?
-Put a security camera in the master bedroom, too.
+Put a security camera in the master bedroom, too (just make sure you inform any guests).

 Keep your home secured during the day